neuefische/web-exercises/sessions/recap-project-6/tourio-app/README.md

 - In `pages/places/[id].index.js`, write the `deletePlace` function to start a `DELETE` request.
 - Write the `DELETE` API route in `pages/api/places/[id]/index.js`.

-### Deploy your Project to Vercel

-Follow [these instructions](https://github.com/neuefische/web-protocol-template/blob/main/docs/deployment-vercel.md) to deploy the project to Vercel.

-#### Vercel and MongoDB Atlas (environment variables)

-When deploying an application to Vercel, the app is not immediately able to connect with your cloud database.
-This is because the authentication information (user and password) is stored in a `.env.local` file which is only available to your local development environment.
-You can't upload this file to Vercel because it contains sensitive information.
-This is why we added the `.env.local` file to the `.gitignore` file.

-To make the app work on Vercel, we need to provide the authentication information in a different way.
-This is where environment variables come in.
-Environment variables are a way to store sensitive information in a secure way.
-You can read more about environment variables in the [Vercel docs](https://vercel.com/docs/projects/environment-variables).

-This is why we need to provide Vercel with the access details.

-#### Connecting Vercel with MongoDB Atlas

-1. In the dashboard of your Vercel project, navigate to "Settings".

-2. In the left-hand navigation, choose "Environment Variables".

-   1. Add the key (`MONGODB_URI`) and the value (`mongodb+srv...`)
-   2. Tick all environments (Production, Preview, and Development).
-   3. Click "Save".

-3. At the bottom of this page, you should now see a new environment variable

-4. Redeploy your application:

-   1. In the main navigation, choose "Deployments".
-   2. Open the three dots next to your last deployment and choose "Redeploy".

-5. If there's a popup, hit the "Redeploy" button again.

-6. Congratulations, you are done!
-Open the Vercel URL of your project to see that your deployed application has now access to the cloud database.

 ## Bonus